top of page

 5. Incident Investigations Take Longer

 When logs don’t match reality, investigations rely more heavily on video review.
+That means more time spent scrubbing footage, more assumptions, and less confidence in conclusions.
+Clean data shortens investigations.
+Distorted data extends them.

 6. Your System Appears Less Effective Than It Actually Is